boyter/boyter.org/content/posts/installing-voice2json-ubuntu.md

 voice2json transcribe-wav --open < test.wav
 ```

 With the output working as expected.
 I did notice it seems to take as long to run as the audio itself is, but thats not a huge issue for my case.
+Next on my list is to investigate the newish https://github.com/petewarden/spchcat